MicrosoftDocs/architecture-center/docs/cloud-adoption-guide/adoption-intro/resource-group.md

 ---
-title: Azure resource group design guide
+title: Azure resource group design guidance
 description: Guidance for Azure resource group design as part of a foundational cloud adoption strategy
 author: petertay
 ---

-# Azure resource group design guide
+# Azure resource group design guidance

 In Azure, a [resource group](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-overview#resource-groups) is a logical container in which resources are grouped.
 Each resource deployed in Azure must be deployed into a single resource group.